Before you decide to work with a third-party logistics (3PL) provider, it helps to understand how the relationship will look and function.

 - Rate Confirmation

 Why Outsource Logistics?
-Why Companies Use a Freight Broker
+Why Companies Use a Truck Broker

 A 3PL partner can take many tasks off your plate, the most obvious being the booking of a truck for pick-up and delivery.
 But the value of a 3PL goes far beyond freeing up your time.
 Here are additional benefits and reasons why companies use third-party logistics providers: